kolibril13/plywood-gallery/README.md

 This will generate the file `gallery_assets/2D_Arrays_001_MyExample.png`.
 Note that plywood makes sure that file names are unique and can be easily sorted in the file explorer.
 Running this cell again would generate `gallery_assets/2D_Arrays_002_MyExample.png`.
 **--style**:
-Change the gallery enteries size, border width or whatever is possible in CSS!
+Change the gallery entries size, border width or whatever is possible in CSS!
 **--celltype**:
 This is a very powerful feature that has to be used carefully.
 Here is their purpose: